Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/TerminalTutorial-Part3.md

     }
 ---

-Also we add couple helpers methods like *public bool IsTokenExpired()* which duplicates interface method, but uses internal token object.
+We add a couple of helper methods like *public bool IsTokenExpired()* which duplicates interface method, but uses internal token object.
 Constructor takes interfaces for parameters and REST client.

-The parameters implimentation will contatin all neccessary constatns and variables meaningful for asana interaction.
+The AsanaParametersservice stores all neccessary constants and variables meaningful for asana interaction.

 ---
     using Fr8.Infrastructure.Utilities.Configuration;